MIT-LCP/mimic-website/content/mimictables/chartevents.md

 ## `CHARTTIME`, `STORETIME`

-`CHARTTIME` records the time at which an observation was charted, and is usually the closest proxy to the time the data was actually measured. `STORETIME` records the time at which an observation was manually input or manually validated by a member of the clinical staff.
+`CHARTTIME` records the time at which an observation was made, and is usually the closest proxy to the time the data was actually measured. `STORETIME` records the time at which an observation was manually input or manually validated by a member of the clinical staff.

 ## `CGID`